 The northern extent of Redcar & Cleveland Borough Council's coastal frontage is marked by the South Gare Breakwater.
-The structure has been graded in poor condition from the 2008 survey and this remains the case in 2018.
+The structure has been graded in poor condition from the 2008 survey and this remains the case in 2020.
 Despite the poor condition of the asset, it still continues to provide protection to the navigation channel to the west and control of Coatham Sands to the east.

 The structure is privately owned by PD Teesport and signage was present to instruct members of public not to progress onto the structure beyond the boundary fencing for the existing navigation infrastructure.
 No physical barriers prevented access and it is understood that members of the public, in particular anglers, frequently venture onto the structure.
+During summer 2020 a man sadly died after being swept from the sea at the South Gare breakwater.